jrequizo/strapi-client/README.md

 import { StrapiModel, StrapiType } from "strapi-client";

-// Here we are creating a binding to the `restaurant` collection.
-// We create the default handlers using `createDefaultRoutes`. const restaurantModel = StrapiModel("restaurant", {
+// Here we are creating a binding to the `restaurant` collection. const restaurantModel = StrapiModel("restaurant", {
      name: StrapiType.string(),
 })
+// We create the default handlers using `createDefaultRoutes`.
 .createDefaultRoutes()
 // We can create custom handlers for user-generated endpoints using `createCustomRoutes`.
+// The first parameter is the collection endpoint we are targeting.
 .createCustomRoutes("addReview", {
      // The required parameters to call this endpoint.
      // This is the data being sent to Strapi.
      params: z.object({
           rating: z.number()
      }),
-     // The handler for when we receive a response from our Strapi backend.
+     // This is the handler where we implement the calls to the Strapi API (or any other backend!).
+     // The function provides de-serializable functions that have been populated with the context
+     // for the API query (i.e. the baseURL + collection endpoint, TODO: add auth token ).
      // We can provide the type bindings for the data here. async handler({ input, post }) {
           // input: the values being provided to the API